- Philadelphia Truck Accident Lawyers Look For Liability

 - Contractors Involved Anywhere in the Shipping Process

-Your attorney will examine the evidence of the case and all federal and state laws to help determine who was at fault for the accident.
+We will examine the evidence of the case and all federal and state laws to help determine who was at fault for the accident.

 Sometimes proving liability can be a little more difficult if the driver was an independent contractor.
 When this happens, your attorney will have to show that any party outside of the driver has a duty of care to the injured party based on the amount that the party was involved in the events leading up to an accident.